Tax Relief Programs

 As used in the context of real estate taxes, an exemption is a release from the obligation to pay all or a portion of the taxes assessed on a parcel of property.
 Exemptions are conferred by the state legislature (Massachusetts General Laws, Chapter 59, Section 5) on particular categories of persons, for their primary domicile and subject to certain qualifications.
 Exemptions are not abatements in that they do not affect the valuation of property, but simply reduce the taxes owed.

-Applications are available from the Assessors’ office.
-An application must be filed with the Assessors each year by April 1st or within three months of the mailing of the actual tax bill, whichever is later.
+Applications are available from the Assessors' office.
+For each Fiscal Year, an application must be filed with the Assessors by April 1st or within three months of the mailing of the actual tax bill, whichever is later.
 It is at that time that the exemptions will be processed.
 The filing of the exemption application does not stay the collection of the tax, which should be paid as assessed.
 An exemption even if received in prior years is not automatically conferred but must be specifically acted upon by the Board of Assessors.
-The Assessors’ action is discretionary insofar as they determine that an applicant, according to the documentation he or she provides, does or does not meet the eligibility requirements.
-Notice of the Assessors’ action will be sent to each applicant.
+The Assessors' action is discretionary insofar as they determine that an applicant, according to the documentation he or she provides, does or does not meet the eligibility requirements.
+Notice of the Assessors' action will be sent to each applicant.

 As exemptions are granted only for the primary residence, and as some exemptions are age dependent and / or means tested, an applicant must provide whatever information the Assessors deem to be reasonably required to establish eligibility.
 The information that an applicant may be requested to furnish includes, but is not limited to: (1) birth certificates, (2) evidence of domicile and occupancy, (3) income tax, (4) bank statements.

 Amount: Up to $580.10 for fiscal year 2022.